Online Combinations Calculator

 Combination

-A selection of items from a larger set where the order does not matter.
+A selection of items from a set where the order of selection does not matter.

-The number of items to choose from the total set.
+The number of items being chosen from the larger set, r in nCr.

 Quick Knowledge Check